 Oxfordshire’s libraries are expanding services to Oxfordshire residents with the launch of a new community library at the Barton Neighbourhood Centre at Barton, Oxford.

 The new community library is part of a community-led project between Oxfordshire County Council, which runs the library service, Oxford City Council and the Barton Community Association.

 The new community library is another sign of Oxfordshire County Council’s commitment to its library service, with 44 libraries now serving communities across the county and a home library service supporting those unable to get out to their local branch.
-The refurbished Oxfordshire County Library at the Westgate Centre reopened in 2018 and later this month Botley library will move to its brand new home in the Westway development.
+The refurbished Oxfordshire County Library at the Westgate Centre reopened in 2018 and in February, Botley library will move to its brand new home in the West Way development.

 Despite the pressure to make saving across local government, with the support of communities and volunteers Oxfordshire libraries remain open for business and at the heart of their communities.
 The Barton Community Association will provide support to deliver the service and activities offered by the new community library, taking full responsibility for running the community library next year.

 The new community library will serve the growing community in Barton, including the Barton Park development, with 885 new homes and a further 3,000 new residents.
 The new community library will expand the range of cultural services on offer to the whole community of all ages.
 The community library will run story times, rhyme times as well as providing online access and support to the community.